 Heard the chainsaws lately?
-Next time you are thinking about lopping that tree in your yard or complaining to council about that tree on your verge, stop and inhale deeply whilst taking a moment to consider just a few of the more contemporary facts associated with the quality of the air that we breathe, vehicle emissions, because mostly we all indulge in the luxury of driving a car, and the density of the urban tree canopy.
+Next time you are thinking about lopping that tree in your yard or complaining to council about that tree on your verge, stop and inhale deeply whilst taking a moment to consider just a few of the more contemporary facts associated with the quality of the air that we breathe, vehicle emissions, because by-and-large we all indulge in the luxury of driving a car, and the density of the urban tree canopy.

 George Crisp the West Australian chairman of Doctors for the Environment Australia, writing for the Sydney Morning Herald, recently declared that outdoor air pollution is a silent killer, with the Australian statistic for deaths caused by polluted air sitting at about 2 percent.
 Doesn't sound like much until quantified against deaths caused by motor vehicle accidents and you guessed it, pollution trumps it in as the winner.
 He goes on to say that more people are dying annually from air quality in Australia than from motor vehicle accidents and explains that the ingredients of air pollution are noxious gasses and tiny suspended fine particles.
 The latter coming mostly from vehicle exhausts.
 Crisp explains that its the fine particles that pose the real risk as they penetrate deep into our lungs and enter our blood stream, causing all sorts of health effects from every day exposure.
 These include heart disease, asthma and not unlike smoking the tiny particles are a known cause of cancer.
 Add vulnerabilities, like those inherently associated with early childhood, or old age or those unlucky enough to have existing heart and lung issues and the outcomes associated with every day life transactions, such as peak hour traffic flow, can be choking both to the individual and to society.
 In a recent report, 'The Hidden Costs of Asthma' Deloitte Access Economics, has found that the direct health care costs of asthma is 1.2 billion dollars, noting that that is just asthma and does not account for heart disease or cancers.

-Good new is on the horizon though with the University of Technology Sydney, releasing co-joint findings in collaboration with the City of Sydney and a host of others, about the importance of trees in our urban environment, the places that most of us live on a daily basis.
+Good new is on the horizon though with the University of Technology Sydney, releasing co-joint findings in collaboration with the City of Sydney and a host of others, about the importance of trees in our urban environment.
+The places that most of us live on a daily basis.
 For the first time this collaborative has provided evidence that higher levels of urban forestry are associated with lower levels of air pollution, specifically the fine particles that come mostly from vehicle emissions.
 Those mentioned above, which are clearly insidious to human health.
 The project supervisor, Dr Fraser Torpy says that;

 "Trees and their canopies help with the deposition and dispersal of particulate pollution that cause serious respiratory diseases, such as asthma, and several cancers.
 Future research could help identify the best types of trees to plant, where to plant them and in what density.